 Several hotels in Quebec City offer concierge service, but there are three whom I consider being the cream of the crop.
 I was beyond thrilled when I learned that Francine Asselin is the concierge at Le Capitole Hôtel.
 I’ve known Francine for a few years, back when she worked for. a different hotel in the city.

 Francine wears the Clefs d’Or keys on her lapels, signifying her excellence as a concierge.
 There are wonderful concierges without keys, but those with keys are truly the best of the best.

 Witnessing Francine’s passion for her job, and for Le Capitole Hôtel, was a wonderful way to kick off my stay, and I left her desk with promises of getting together for dinner after the rush of Carnaval de Quebec and Valentine’s Day.

 surprise, it’s a penthouse suite!

 I was expecting to walk into a Citadine suite.
-Riding the elevator to the 9th floor, then using my key to access the hallway leading to my room didn’t register as being out of the ordinary.
+Riding the elevator to the 9th floor, and then using my key to access the hallway leading to my room didn’t register as being out of the ordinary.
 Not even the sign saying Suites Executives clued me in.
 Opening the door and seeing a black grand piano, however, smacked my brain awake.

 The suite is ridiculously beautiful, with floor-to-ceiling windows spanning the entire suite.
 A dining table with seating for 8 rested left of the piano, to the right, a long room with a small seating area, bar, kitchen area with an ice maker and full-size fridge, in-wall fireplace, and entrance to a private balcony with incredible views of the city.
 In the bedroom, another sitting area, a white soaking tub, and a king-sized bed.